Skip to Content

 These 10 Deer Resistant Perennials are Beautiful, Aromatic and Critter-Proof

-Are you looking for some hardy, deer resistant perennials for your garden?
-Perennials are “set and forget” plants.
-You plant them once, they go dormant each winter and come back good as new each spring, summer, or fall.
+Perennials are “set and forget” plants: you plant them once, they go dormant each winter and come back good as new each spring, summer, or fall.
+But sadly, some are just deer food.
+Here are some hardy, deer-resistant perennials for your garden.

 No matter what type of plants you place in your garden, if there are deer nearby, you are creating what appears to them to be a convenient, one-stop, all-you-can-eat buffet of plant food.

-Plant the following 9 perennials and you give yourself the best chance at keeping hungry deer (and other critters) out of your garden.
+Plant a few (or all ) of perennial plants below, and give yourself the best chance at keeping hungry deer (and other critters) out of your garden.

 Related: How to stop deer from eating your hydrangea plants